tianwei-zhang/tianwei-zhang.github.io/_posts/2015-04-19-Building-Shiny-Apps.md

 })
 ```

-You can use any ploting packages such as [ggplot2](http://ggplot2.org) or [rCharts](http://rcharts.io), just load the packages at the beginning of the code.
+You can use any graphing packages such as [ggplot2](http://ggplot2.org) or [rCharts](http://rcharts.io), just load the packages at the beginning of the code.
 As you can see, there are two "input variables" for `shinyServer`, **input** and **output**.
 We can access the user inputs (e.g. vendor and customer) via input$variable\_name.
 In this tutorial, we can call the user selected vendor and customer via `input$selected_vendor` and `input$selected_customer` (recall that selected\_vendor and selected\_customer are the names we gave to dropdown menus). **Output** is the collective list where all outputs are stored. `output$plot1=renderPlot({})` tells the program that plot1 is a graph and it is going to be rendered according to the R code within the brackets.

 ![Demo App Screenshot5](/assets/shiny5.tiff)

 To make our app more exciting and useful, let's make our output reactive to the user input.
-We can refer to any existing (e.g. csv, Excel) files in our shiny app.
+We can refer to any existing files (e.g. csv, Excel) in our shiny app.
 I added a csv file named masked\_sales\_opportunity\_0501.csv in the same directory as ui.R and server.R.
 The first few lines are displayed below.

 | CUSTOMER_NAME | VENDOR_NAME | MASTER_PRODCAT     | NETAMT |
 |---------------|-------------|--------------------|--------|